victorkohler/pwf/docs/quickstart.rst

 Supported methods for the request object are:

-    - request.method:
+``request.method``
     Return the request method as a string ('GET', 'POST', 'OPTIONS' etc)

-    - request.headers:
+``request.headers``
     Returns the request headers as a dictionary.

-    - request.query:
+``request.query``
     Returns keys and values from a query string as a dictionary.

-    - request.data:
+``request.data``
     Returns raw post data as a string or form data as a dictionary.

-    - request.json_data:
+``request.json_data``
     Returns the request data as a dictionary.
 Requires the data to be valid json and the content-type to be application/json, if not it return None.

-    - request.files:
+``request.files``
     If files where uploaded they will be stored in the request.files dictionary.
 The key is the name of the file and the value a PWF FileWrapper object.

-    - request.environ:
+``request.environ``
     Returns the raw WSGI environ dict.

 Some examples: ::